 You won’t always know this unless you’re checked by your doctor, but your cervix goes through two major changes before labor:

-If you’re already dilating and experiencing other symptoms like regular contractions or water breaking, it’s time to make that hospital trip.
+If you’re already dilating and experiencing other symptoms like regular contractions or water breaking, you’re in labor and should call a doctor.

-One sign that should never be ignored is a noticeable decrease in your baby’s movements.
+One sign of labor that you should never ignore is a noticeable decrease in your baby’s movements.
 By now, you probably know your baby’s pattern when they kick, roll, or stretch.

 If you notice a sudden drop in movement, call your healthcare provider or go to the hospital immediately.
 It might be nothing serious, but it’s always better to be safe and ensure your baby is doing well.